alexpevzner/sane-airscan/README.md

 4. In the directory you've specified as the trace parameter, you will find two files.
-Assuming you are using program xsane and your device name is "Kyocera MFP Scanner", file names will be **xsane:Kyocera-MFP-Scanner.log** and **xsane:Kyocera-MFP-Scanner.tar**.
-Please, attach these files to the new issue.
+Assuming you are using program xsane and your device name is "Kyocera MFP Scanner", file names will be **"xsane:Kyocera-MFP-Scanner.log"** and **"xsane:Kyocera-MFP-Scanner.tar"**.
+Please, attach both of these files to the new issue.

 ## References